superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png)

 4 of our 5 metrics move in the desired direction (towards 1.0).
 Please remember, this is an iterative process.
-It's good to try changing all of the potentially determining factors (number of chunks retrieved, chunks size, chunk overlap size, embedding model) to see how your results differ.
+It's good to try changing all of the potentially determining factors to see how your results differ.
 The performance will very much depend on your use case.

 ## In sum